AbdixDev/My-Cute-Robot-Docs/steps/wait.md

 ---
 description: (from Misc Step Category)
 ---
-It will literally make me wait for a time
+It will literally make me wait for an amount time

 ## Inputs
 This steps, needs some inputs to work properly when you attempt to add this step in the sketch